VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 - [ ] Exam statistics page leads to nowhere
 - [ ] Webmaster can access email dropdown but not email through staff management page (should be hidden?)
 - [ ] Delete button is visible on other staff's reply on tickets, should not be.
+- [ ] CBT modules have to be refreshed to unlock the next content
 +++ Resolved :icon-check:
 - [x] New document and current facility button are now both on the right side
 +++